Cigarettes and vapes: How much more will the UK pay after the spring Budget?

 Vape products and cigarettes are both set to become more expensive

-The government is expected to introduce a new tax on vapes and another increase to tobacco duty in next week’s spring Budget, according to reports.
+The government is expected to introduce a new tax on vapes and another increase to tobacco duty in this week’s spring Budget, according to reports.

 The measures would effectively make both vapes and cigarettes more expensive to purchase.